Cats-United/Cats-Site/README.md

 # Cats-Site
 My personal website.
-This website is currently in pre-alpha status and many parts of the site still need to be completed.
+This website is currently in alpha status and many parts of the site still need to be completed.
-I'm hosting it on Gwiddle.
 Link - http://catsunited.gwiddle.co.uk